 Prior to the passage of the 2012 Limitation Act, it appeared that an amendment would be made to the Environmental Management Act to the effect that an action could be brought at any time.
 However, when that legislation was passed, no consequential amendments were made to the Environmental Management Act, so it remains at this time that the Limitation Act applies.
 Thus, a plaintiff who incurs remediation costs ought to bring their cost recovery action swiftly, as the Act’s two year limit will likely come into play.
 Further, it remains to be considered in a future case what effect, if any, the discoverability provisions of the new Limitation Act have in respect of a cost recovery claim.

 About the Author:

-W. Eric Pedersen is a lawyer practicing in the civil litigation department at Velletta & Company.
+W. Eric Pedersen is a Partner practicing in the civil litigation department at Velletta, Pedersen, Christie Lawyers.
 Mr. Pedersen has worked with the civil litigation department to achieve successful outcomes for individuals and businesses, appearing in Provincial Court, Supreme Court, and the British Columbia Court of Appeal.
 Find out more about Eric by clicking HERE.